Who Is Considered to Be a Frontline Worker?

 With technological advancements, transitioning from farming to factories was necessary.
 More people were working to produce goods that benefited groups of people rather than just a few.

 Industrialization helped develop what the workforce is today.
 Researchers refer to the growing gaps between low-skilled and high-skilled laborers as “hollowing out” the middle tier of work.
 This is because there are generally fewer occupations that require an average skillset.
-In essence, employers seek out either highly skilled workers or lower-skilled workers.
+In essence, employers seek out either highly-skilled workers or lower-skilled workers.

 A workforce is made up of people ready, willing, and able to find a job within their country.
 For example, in the U.S., the workforce consists of all people over 16 years of age who are available to work.
 Whether or not someone is employed is not a contributing factor.
-Employed and unemployed people make up a workforce.
+Employed and unemployed people make up the workforce.

 The terms “essential” and “frontline” are sometimes used interchangeably to describe workers.
 Still, there are specific characteristics of members of each group.
 An essential worker is a term used to describe a wide range of careers, and frontline workers are considered a subcategory.